How to use a deduction calculator

 Consider any tax credits you qualify for to reduce your tax liability further.

-Research education credits available for tuition fees or student loan interest paid during the year.
+Research education credits are available for tuition fees or student loan interest paid during the year.

 Explaining tax calculator assumptions clearly